-An additional resistor (174Ω) is included in series with the noninverting input.
-Combined with the 25 Ω DC source resistance looking back towards the signal generator, this additional resistor gives an input bias current cancelling resistance that matches the 201 Ω source resistance seen at the inverting input (see the DC Accuracy and Offset Control section).
-In addition to the usual power-supply decoupling capacitors to ground, a 0.1 μ F capacitor is included between the two power-supply pins.
-In practical printed circuit board (PCB) layouts, this optional-added capacitor typically improves the 2nd-harmonic distortion performance by 3dB to 6dB.
+An additional resistor (174Ω) is included in series with the non-inverting input.
+Combined with the 25 Ω DC source resistance looking back towards the signal generator, this gives an input bias current cancelling resistance that matches the 201 Ω source resistance seen at the inverting input (see the DC Accuracy and Offset Control section).
+In addition to the usual power supply decoupling capacitors to ground, a 0.1 μ F capacitor is included between the two power supply pins.
+In practical PC board layouts, this optional-added capacitor will typically improve the 2nd harmonic distortion performance by 3dB to 6dB.

-Figure 29 shows the DC-coupled, gain of -1, bipolar supply circuit configuration that is the basis of the specifications and typical characteristics at G = -1.
+Figure 2 shows the DC-coupled gain of -1, bipolar supply circuit configuration which is the basis of the Specifications and Typical Performance Curves at G = -1.
 The input impedance matching resistor (57.6 Ω) used for testing gives a 50 Ω input load.
-A resistor (205 Ω) connects the noninverting input to ground.
-This configuration provides the DC source resistance matching to cancel outputs errors arising from input bias current.
+A resistor (205 Ω) connects the non-inverting input to ground.
+This provides the DC source resistance matching to cancel outputs errors due to input bias current.

-Figure 29.
-DC-Coupled, G = -1, Bipolar Supply, Specification and Test Circuit
+FIGURE 2.
+DC-Coupled, G = -1, Bipolar Supply, Specification and Test Circuit.